-The following chart compares the average time taken to copy, move and delete several sets of sample files for each security product tested.
+The following chart compares the average time taken to copy, move and delete several sets of sample files for each Internet Security product tested.
 Products with lower times are considered better performing products in this category.

-Benchmark 11-Installation of Third Party Applications (seconds)
+Benchmark 11 - Installation of Third Party Applications (seconds)

-The following chart compares the average time taken to install 3 different third party applications for each security product tested.
+The following chart compares the average time taken to install 3 different third party applications for each Internet Security product tested.
 Products with lower times are considered better performing products in this category.